Dewaszmi/ai-battleship/README.md

 ## Usage

 Both train_agent.py and start_game.py accept the same command line arguments:

-- --episodes (default = 3000000) - number of episodes used to train the agent (higher values result in a better adapted agent)
+- **--episodes** (default = 3000000) - number of episodes used to train the agent

-- --block-repeated-shots (boolean 0/1, default = 1) - first "difficulty" setting, indicates whether the agent (and the player) can repeatedly target the same tile.
-Turning it off makes the task significantly
+- **--allow-repeated-shots** (boolean 0/1, default = 0) - first difficulty setting, indicates whether the agent (and the player) can target the same tile multiple times.

-- **--mark-sunk-neighbors** (boolean 0/1, default = 0) - second "difficulty" setting, indicates whether
+- **--mark-sunk-neighbors** (boolean 0/1, default = 0) - second difficulty setting, indicates whether the tiles surrounding the sunk ships are automatically marked as empty / misses

 **Training the agent:**